cloudytuts/website/content/en/tutorials/kubernetes/kubernetes-network-policy.md

     Learn how to craft effective network policies in Kubernetes to secure connectivity into your cluster and between your pods.
 ---

 Out of the box pods accepts accept traffic from any source, provided traffic can be routed to it.
 Internally, every pod is able to communicate with any other pod in the same cluster.
-In today's hyper security aware world this raises a few alarm bells.
+In today's hyper security-aware world this raises a few alarm bells.

-A service should only ever receive traffic explicitly allowed to it.
+Services should only ever receive traffic explicitly allowed to it.
 To translate, while your frontend web application should be able to accept connections from any source, the database or backend system behind your frontend application should only accept traffic from the frontend, for example.
 There usually is no reason to allow public access or unrelated services to access the database server, which is where network policies come in handy.

 In this tutorial you will learn how to craft a secure network policy for Kubernetes and apply it.

 ## The Basics
 The two types of policies you will be defining in your network policies are **ingress** *(incoming)* and **egress** *(outgoing)*.
-A Kubernetes network policy can define one of each or both togther using the `policyTypes` key, which is set in the `spec` of a the manifest.
+A Kubernetes network policy can define one of each or both together using the `policyTypes` key, which is set in the `spec` of a manifest.

 ```yaml
 spec: